Advaith-Varala/Asana-Integration/README.md

 ## Usage

-- Create a new issue in GitHub.
+- Create a new issue in GitHub repository and submit the issue.
 - A task will be created in Asana with the issue details.

 ## Configuration